 Volcanoes galore...
 May 28th 2009 After a delicious breakfast in San Juan, we headed out across Salar de Chiguana, which is smaller than salar di Uyuni.
 The Salar is surrounded by volcanoes, although I don't know if any of them are active.
 It was funny to have our driver point out to the three geologists in the vehicle that the mountains were volcanoes, and he even used hand gestures to show what an eruption looks like, in case we ... read more

 South America » Bolivia » Potosí Department Bolivia, named after independence fighter Simon BOLIVAR, broke away from Spanish rule in 1825; much of its subsequent history has consisted of a series of nearly 200 coups and counter-coups.
 Comparatively democratic civilian rule was established in 1... ... read more

 All my life, I've wanted to be a storyteller.
 My experiences as an exchange student in New Zealand started me on a path to learn how to tell the stories left behind in the rocks.
 After six years working as a geophysicist, I returned to university to get a Masters degree in Geology.
-Those studies have dominated my life, and my travels, for the last couple of years.
+These studies have dominated my life, and my travels, for the last several years.

 The adventure continues, on the other side of the continent.
-I've moved to central New York State to do a PhD in geology.
-New areas to explore and new rocks to discover!
+I've moved to central New York State where I'm an Earth Sciences PhD Candidate.
+New areas to explore and new rocks to dis... full info